ROS2swarm/jackal-swarm-simulation/README.md

 ```
 and adjust in "os1_lidar.launch".

 If LIDAR and the bridge are running the ROS2swarm package can be started on each Jackal.
 Make sure again that -v tag is 1 and -n tag is 1 as well.
+Open another terminal of the administrator and run:
 ```
+cd ba-tavia-plattenteich
 bash restart.sh
 ```